BitGo/evm-stablecoin-contracts/README.md

 - supplyController: can mint and burn tokens
 - freezer: can pause/unpause contracts
 - blacklister: can freeze addresses
+- rescuer: can rescue stuck tokens from the contract

 ## Installing dependencies